Le Mans FC

 Le Mans Football Club (/fr/; commonly referred to as Le Mans FC) is a French professional football club based in Le Mans.
-The club competes in Ligue 2 from 2025–26, the second tier of French football after promotion from Championnat National in 2024–25.
+The club competes in Ligue 1, the first tier of French football, following successive promotions from Championnat National in 2024–25 and Ligue 2 in 2025–26.

 The club was founded in 1985 as a result of a merger under the name Le Mans Union Club 72 (abbreviated as MUC 72).
-In 2010, Le Mans changed its name to Le Mans FC to coincide with the re-modeling of the club, which includes moving into a new stadium, the Stade Marie-Marvingt, which opened in January 2011.
+In 2010, Le Mans changed its name to Le Mans FC to coincide with the re-modeling of the club, which included moving into a new stadium, the Stade Marie-Marvingt, which opened in January 2011.
 The stadium is based in the interior of the Circuit de la Sarthe, a famous circuit in the city.

 The club were controversially relegated from 2019–20 Ligue 2 when the season was terminated early due to the COVID-19 pandemic.

 History

 Le Mans Sports Club were founded in 1900, but it was not until 1908 that a football club existed within it.
 Le Mans qualified for the Championnat de la France in 1910, but were heavily overturned by Saint-Servan.
 Gaining a huge reputation up to World War I, Le Mans SC plunged into obscurity by World War II before joining the war league in 1942.

 The football section of Union Sportive du Mans was founded in 1903.